 KINE 146C • Lifetime Fitness and Wellness Activity (1 unit)

 Course may include any of the following topics: conditioning, exercise and nutrition, weight lifting, creative aerobics, badminton, beginning/intermediate tennis, racquetball, bowling, golf, bicycling, disk activities, volleyball, basketball, soccer, softball, baseball, beginning/advanced taekwondo, surfing, hip-hop/funk, swing dance, core strengthening, kickboxing or other special topics of physical activity.
 Activity course meets the core activity requirement.
-Activity course may also be repated for elective credit.
+Activity course may also be repeated for elective credit.
 Lab fee for some courses.

-KINE 183 • Foundations of Exercise Science (3 units)
+KINE 183 • Foundations of Kinesiology (3 units)

 This course serves as a base for all kinesiology courses.
 Units will include historical development, philosophical implications, physical fitness, scientific bases of movement, and educational values of kinesiology and career path options.

 KINE 215 • Responding to Emergencies (2 units)